Species, Speciation and the Environment

 The report provides for the first time a comprehensive summary of

-the interactions between wild biodiversity and agriculture around the world.
+the interactions between wild biodiversity and agriculture around the

-It was commissioned by Future Harvest and developed over a two-year
+It was commissioned by Future Harvest and developed over a

-period through a systematic review of existing agricultural and ecological
+period through a systematic review of existing agricultural and

 literature and local farming practices.